CBranagan/README-generator/README.md

   ## Description

-  A node program to quickly create a professional README!\
+  A node project to quickly create a professional README easily!

   ## Table of Contents